Senate House, London: In popular culture

-For television, the building has featured in Jeeves and Wooster (the exterior of Wooster's Manhattan apartment building), Killing Eve, and other programmes.
+For television, the building has featured in Jeeves and Wooster (the exterior of Wooster's Manhattan apartment building), Black Mirror, The Crown, Killing Eve, Secret Invasion, and other programmes.
 Senate House is a prominent location in the first chapters of the 1951 post-apocalyptic novel The Day of the Triffids by John Wyndham, and was thus used (as itself) in the television adaptation The Day of the Triffids.

 In C. J. Sansom’s 2014 alternative history novel, Dominion, the building serves as the German embassy by 1952.